jacobmakarsky/pepe/specs/dispute-game-interface.md

 /// @title IDisputeGame_OutputAttestation
 /// @notice The interface for an attestation-based DisputeGame meant to contest output
-///         proposals in Optimism's `L2OutputOracle` contract.
+///         proposals in Pepe's `L2OutputOracle` contract.
 interface IDisputeGame_OutputAttestation is IDisputeGame {
     /// @notice A mapping of addresses from the `signerSet` to booleans signifying whether
     ///         or not they have authorized the `rootClaim` to be invalidated.